jkaryo1/CCProject/README.md

 As most software engineers know, as codebases develop, new bugs are constantly being introduced and are often hard to detect and fix.
 We would like to propose a git based application that - from a specific repository - pulls multiple past code commits, and runs a series of tests on each build in order to determine which commit in the commit history is responsible for a specific bug.
 These tests would be deployed on separate AWS Lambda instances to allow this testing to occur in parallel, saving engineers valuable time.

-This repository will be holding all the deploying and testing code:
+This repository will be holding all the deploying and testing code, however we created an intuitive UI hosted on heroku to make our lives easier:
   * *create_random.py*: Python script to create a specified array length of random intergers and writing the array and sorted array to files.
 To run: `python create_random.py <length_of_random_array>`.
   * *last_commits.py*: Python script that clones the specified repository and makes copies of each of the past n commits (including the current one) in separate folders.
 These versions are all uploaded to an aws bucket for testing.
 To run: `python last_commits.py <link_to_repository> <number_of_commits>`.
   * *test_sorting.py*: Python script that currently has hard coded values to test the Main Sorting Function repository we want to test.
 This file is a dummy "proof of concept" that should vary when converted to lambda functions.
 To run: `python test_sorting.py`.